 Yellow Slip in Cyprus

 The Cyprus Yellow Slip is a registration certificate for EU/EEA citizens and their family members who are also EU/EEA citizens.
-It grants residency rights, including access to the labor market and healthcare.
+It grants residency rights, including access to the labour market and healthcare.
 To get the Yellow Slip, applicants must submit the MEU1 application form within 4 months of arrival in Cyprus.

 A Yellow Slip does not allow its holder to travel to Europe or other countries without a visa.
 It is only valid for Cyprus.